Mikkil5112/PredNet/README.md

 This code was made possible by building upon the contributions by Lotter et al. and Rane, Rohan Prakash, et al. You can find their papers at: ([Rane, Roshan Prakash et al.] (https://arxiv.org/abs/1906.11902)), ([Lotter et al.] (https://arxiv.org/abs/1605.08104)).
 # Usage

 1. We ran the simulations on a Windows-10 system and made appropriate changes to the code.
+We used Tensorflow 1.15, python 3.7, and keras 2.3.1.
     a.
 To extract the videos from the downloaded something-something-v2 dataset and split them into test, train, and validation dataset(data.csv) use extract_20bn.py`

         Ex:- `python3 extract_20bn.py --data_dir /data/videos/something-something-v2/raw --dest_dir /data/videos/something-something-v2/preprocessed --fps 3`